 You might be more likely to have a postterm pregnancy if:

 - Your baby is a boy

 - You're obese

-Rarely, overdue pregnancy might be related to problems with the placenta or the baby.
+Rarely, an overdue pregnancy might be related to problems with the placenta or the baby.

 See more In-depth

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
-ACOG Practice Bulletin No. 579: Definition of term pregnancy.
+ACOG Practice Bulletin No. 146: Management of late-term and postterm pregnancies.
 Obstetrics & Gynecology.
-2013;122:1139.
+2014;124:390.
+Reaffirmed 2016.